 The ease with which you can travel to the trail also means that you rarely feel that far away from civilisation.
 There is minimal road walking, but you can see (or hear) roads in the distance for much of the trail, which detracted from the experience for me.

 What would I do differently?

 If I were to do it again, I’d consider trying a couple of things:

 This would admittedly make for quite a different trip (less haggis perhaps) but I think it would give me a better opportunity to appreciate the nature with fewer crowds.
 The night that I spent at Sallochey Bay was the most wonderful of the trip and I wouldn’t mind a few more of those.

 You can wild camp anywhere in Scotland, although you do need a permit for some areas near Loch Lomond.
 Find out more here.

 Given the opportunities that there are for fine Scottish food and whiskey I’d be tempted to go all in, book five star hotel accommodation and treat it as a ritzy holiday.
-This was actually the approach of quite a few people that I met along the way (#pensioncrew).

 The trail is based on an old communication and commerce route, meaning that it’s necessarily quite flat.
 As someone pretty keen up a bit of uphill this left me feeling a little unsatisfied and gazing wistfully at peaks in the distance.